Elisabeth of Austria, Queen of France: Early life

-Elisabeth of Austria was the fifth child and second daughter of her parents' sixteen children, of whom eight survived infancy.
+Elisabeth of Austria was the daughter of Maximilian II, Holy Roman Emperor, and Maria of Spain.
 During her childhood, she lived with her elder sister Anna and younger brother Matthias in a pavilion in the gardens of the newly built Stallburg, part of the Hofburg Palace complex in Vienna.
 They enjoyed a privileged and secluded childhood, and were raised in the Roman Catholic religion.
 Her father Maximilian visited her often and Elisabeth seems to have been his favourite child.
 She resembled him, not only in appearance but also in character: Elisabeth was considered just as intelligent and charming as her father.

-With her flawless pale skin, long blonde hair and perfect physique, Elisabeth was considered one of the great beauties of the era.
-She was also regarded as demure, pious, and warmhearted but naive and intensely innocent because of her sheltered upbringing.
-Still, she was intellectually talented.
+With her pale skin and blonde hair, Elisabeth was considered one of the great beauties of the era.
+She was also intellectually talented.
 Elisabeth's brothers were educated by the Flemish writer and diplomat Ogier Ghiselin de Busbecq.
-The curious princess soon joined and even overshadowed them in their studies.
+The princess soon joined and even overshadowed them in their studies.
 Her mother Maria personally supervised the religious education of her daughters, and from her early childhood Elisabeth was impressed by her namesake Saint Elisabeth of Hungary and reportedly viewed her as a role model.

 Very early in Elisabeth's life, around 1559, a match between Elisabeth and Charles, Duke of Orléans, was suggested.
 In 1562, the Maréchal de Vieilleville, a member of the French delegation sent to Vienna upon seeing the eight-year-old princess, exclaimed: "Your Majesty, this is the Queen of France!".
 Although Vieilleville was not entitled to make an offer, Elisabeth's grandfather Ferdinand I, Holy Roman Emperor appeared interested: gifts were exchanged and contacts initiated between the two courts – but no one bothered to teach French to the young princess.